As an Amazon Associate, I earn from qualifying purchases. We may also earn money from the companies mentioned in this post.

 If you’re not low-carbing, definitely serve some light, crusty bread with it to sop up all the sauce.
 I licked it off a spoon, as I tend to do, but it was calling out plaintively for a little piece of bread.

 I actually froze half of the corn, sausage, and potatoes in a bag, and in a separate bag, I added the frozen shrimp and put it all into one bag.
-Next time I make it, I’ll put everything but the shrimp in the IP and then add the shrimp later.
+Next time I make it, I’ll put everything but the shrimp in the Instant Pot, and then add the shrimp later.

 - Creamy Shrimp Scampi